simonmichael/hledger/hledger/hledger.m4.md

 - Try setting explicit forecast start and/or end dates with `--forecast=START..END`
 - Consult [Forecast period, in detail](#forecast-period-in-detail), above.
 - Check inside the engine: add `--debug=2` (eg).

+## Forecast and auto postings

+Forecast transactions have one more feature: when they are generated, any applicable [auto posting rules](#auto-postings) will also be applied to them, generating additional postings.
+These are described below.

 # Budgeting